-Scientist looks at eating patterns, biological clocksOctober 10th, 2013 by Allison Elliott-Shannon in Medical research /
+Scientist looks at eating patterns, biological clocksOctober 10, 2013 by Allison Elliott-Shannon in Medicine & Health / Medical research

 When you eat could have as much impact on your health as what you eat.
 That's the conclusion reached by researchers in an ongoing series of papers and studies funded as part of a major grant from the National Institutes of Health.